-Terminals Z+ and Z- provide one zone to connect to individual relay outputs on the control panel.
-The zone can be connected to the bell output of the control panel.
-See Zone Connection.
+Terminals Z1 to Z3, G (ground), Z4+ and Z4- provide four zones to connect to individual relay outputs on the control panel.
+Zone 4 (Z4+ and Z4-) can be connected to the control panel bell output.
+See Zone 4 Bell Connection.

-Open-Collector Output
+Open-Collector Outputs

-The terminal labeled O can be programmed to indicate the activity of the zone or conditions occurring on the system.
+Terminals O1 and O2 can be programmed to indicate the activity of the zones or conditions occurring on the system.
 Open-Collector outputs do not provide a voltage but instead switch-to-ground the voltage from another source.
 Maximum voltage is 30 VDC at 50 mA.
-The output can respond to any of the conditions listed below:
+The outputs can respond to any of the conditions listed below:

 - · Activation by zone condition: Steady, Pulse, Momentary, or Follow

 - Communication

-- · Armed area annunciation
+- Armed area annunciation

-- · Remote Arming Output
+- Remote Arming Output